 Thus Company X has a 67% retention rate

 Since only individuals who were employed at the start and end of the measured period are included in the retention rate calculation, and retention rate is typically calculated on an annual basis, it’s useful to also calculate the turnover rate—the percentage of employees that quit during that period—to get an accurate view.

-To find your company’s employee turnover rate, simply divide the number of (voluntary) separations during the measurement period by the average number of individuals employed during the same period and multiply this by 100.
+To find your company’s annual turnover rate, simply divide the number of (voluntary) separations during the measurement period by the average number of individuals employed during the same period (in this case, a year) and multiply this by 100.